BOW — Bowhead Specialty Holdings Inc.

 5. Notable Q&A Insights

-Overall, Bowhead Specialty demonstrated strong financial performance in 2025, driven by disciplined growth and strategic digital initiatives, while navigating challenges in loss ratios and competitive pressures.
+Overall, Bowhead Specialty demonstrated strong financial performance in Q4 2025, with significant growth in premiums and net income, while also navigating challenges in loss ratios and market competition.
+The company is optimistic about its growth trajectory and strategic initiatives for 2026.